Table of Contents

 • Collaborate with clients to address audit findings and recommendations

-• Assisted in the execution of audit procedures, including substantive testing and analytical review, contributing to the accuracy of financial statements
+• Assisted in the execution of audit procedures, including substantive testing and analytical review

-• Supported the audit team in the preparation of working papers and documentation, ensuring compliance with professional standards
+• Supported the audit team by preparing working papers and documentation, ensuring compliance

-• Participated in client meetings, providing support in addressing audit queries and improving audit outcomes
+• Supported client meetings, providing aid in addressing audit queries and improving audit outcomes

 How to write an auditor CV